Discontinuous percolation via suppression of neighboring clusters in a network: Discussion

 A bipartite network was used in this study, while in our previous work~\cite{yschosciadv2025} we employed a Bethe lattice to demonstrate that a DPT can emerge through a suppression rule implemented via link rewiring.
-We note that both networks can be effectively analyzed using the locally tree-like property.
-It would be interesting future work to investigate whether the same phenomenon occurs in non–tree-like networks, such as square lattices.
+We note that both networks can be effectively analyzed using the locally tree-like property, which enables us to examine how collaborative suppression of macroscopic cluster formation leads to a DPT.
+For a comparison of the two results, see Appendix C. It would be interesting future work to investigate whether the same phenomenon occurs in non–tree-like networks, such as square lattices.